The cold air rushing down from Canada today, its about -3F as I write this, reminds me of when I attended Arctic Survival School in Alaska.

 Most of our training areas were over the interior where temperatures could drop to -55F in the winter.
 These areas were marked with high craggy peaks, glaciated valleys, and large areas of barren tundra.
 Additionally, as we were charged with intercepting Soviet bombers over the Bering Sea, we had to be prepared for ditching in the icy waters.

 As a consequence all new Fighter Jocks had to attend Arctic Survival held near Eielson Air Force Base, outside of Fairbanks.
 This was usually done in December and each year about a dozen new guys were sent there to freeze.
 In December 1974, I was one of those new guys.
-For the previous year before I arrived in Alaska, I had flown combat missions in Thailand, where the lowest temperature in the winter was about 55F, which I Thais thought was “freezing.”
+For the previous year before I arrived in Alaska, I had flown combat missions in Thailand, where the lowest temperature in the winter was about 55F, which the Thai people thought was “freezing.”
 Think about this, Alaska in the winter -55F versus Thailand +55F; a 100 degree difference.

 Now I had grown up in the snow belt of New York, near Oswego where winter storms could drop as much as 102 inches – as it did in the Great Blizzard of 1966, 50 years ago.
 So I was a pretty hardy type, who I thought, was used to cold and snow.